pazernykormoran/backtesterrb30/README.md

 # Strategy implementation using python engine

-In folder "strategies" add folder with your strategy name and create three files: "data_schema.py", "executor.py", "model.py"
+In folder "strategies" add folder with your strategy name and create three files: "data_schema.py", "executor.py", "model.py" All the data related to your strategy like models,

 In "data_schema.py" configure your input data schema and strategy intervals using "DataSchema" interface and list of avaliable instruments avaliable in adequate data source.
 Avaliable data sources:
 - [ binance ] avaliable instruments in "historical_data_feeds/binance_instruments.txt"
 - [ ducascopy ] avaliable instruments in "https://github.com/Leo4815162342/dukascopy-node"

+Variables in data elements explanation:
+- [ symbol ] - string representing one of instruments from provided data source.
+- [ historical_data_source ] - HISTORICAL_SOURCES enum element.
+- [ main ] - instrument on which transactions are made on.
+Only one instrument must have main set on True.
+- [ backtest_date_start ] - start of historical data
+- [ backtest_date_stop ] - end of historical data
+- [ trigger_feed ] - Decision if this data feeds triggers on_feed function in your model with new buffer update.
+At least one instrument must have trigger_feed set on True.
+- [ interval ] - Element of intervals enum corresponding to provided historical data source.
 ~~~
 from libs.necessery_imports.data_imports import *